The Shift from Assertion to Proof in Vendor Risk Management

 Why This Shift Is Happening Now

-This is not a future state.
-This is the current operating environment.
+This is not a future state; this is the current operating environment.

 The Separation Is Already Happening

 The supply chain threat is not slowing.
 The regulatory environment is not softening.
 The insurance market is not becoming more forgiving.
+Assertion-based security is no longer defensible.
+Proof-based security is becoming a requirement.

+Digital provenance is not a feature; it is the next control layer.
 The line between organizations that can defend their decisions and those that can only describe their process is already forming.
 Most will not see it until they are asked to prove something they cannot.

-The shift is already happening.
-Not because organizations want it, but because the environment now demands it.
+The shift is already happening, not because organizations want it, but because the environment now demands it.
 The only question is whether the transition happens before the breach or because of it.

 If your vendor risk program cannot produce proof of what it knew at any point in time, it is not a control.
 It is a liability.